lealal/felixblick/README.md

 The media files uploaded from the admin panel are hosted using Amazon S3 buckets.

+The host is using the "live" repository of the version, which contains the amazon keys and other personal information that has been deleted in the public repository.

 The site is hosted in heroku using the free tier service and periodically goes to sleep.
 This, unfortunately, causes the app to reset.
 I have an app pinging the site every 30min but their policy forces to app to go to sleep after 6 six hours.
 I will try to keep it as